seblg57/seblg57/README.md

 ### 🌒 Free Background

 IRC operator roots.
-BSD and Gentoo first.
-Sun Microsystems later.
+Sun-forged.
+Raised in a world where people read man pages, knew their stack, and had standards.
+Fuck it.

 ---